Do employees love perks - doesn't everyone, honestly? But the world of employee perks and benefits has expanded rapidly in the last decade.

 To Perk or Not to Perk

 Now that you view the costs of the perks you want to offer or currently offer to employees, you might think your cost-benefit analysis is done.
 But not so fast!
 Have you thought about what it will cost your organization if you don't offer at least the most highly-demanded perks to your workers?

-And once you’ve hired employees, the potential perks don’t lose their value.
-In fact, 63% of employees say that benefits and perks are an important reason for staying with an employer.
-With the high cost of employee turnover, what kind of hit is your bottom line really taking when you don’t offer perks?
-The cost of those perks might be more than outweighed by the retention benefits.
+And once you've hired employees, the potential perks don't lose their value.
+63% of employees say that benefits and perks are an important reason for staying with an employer.
+With the high cost of employee turnover, what kind of hit is your bottom line taking when you don't offer perks?
+The retention benefits might more than outweigh the cost of those perks.